 With all the 3-D movies being made in the last couple of years, many people started wondering if viewing these movies could be harmful to your vision.
-The perception that they may harm your vision came about because many people have reported experiencing headaches, dizziness, and nausea after viewing a 3-D film, but these symptoms are not an indication that 3-D movies are hurting your eyes.
+The perception that they may harm your vision came about because many people have reported experiencing headaches, dizziness, and nausea after viewing a 3-D film.
+However, these symptoms are not an indication that 3-D movies are hurting your eyes.

 In fact, according to the American Optometry Association, watching 3-D movies can actually help your vision by bringing to light vision problems that may not have been noticed before.
-The reason for this is because viewing 3-D movies makes your eyes work a litter harder and take in information in a different way than watching a regular movie does.
+The reason for this is because viewing 3-D movies makes your eyes work a litter harder.
+They have to take in information in a different way than watching a regular movie does.

 The American Optometry Association says that vision problems may be detected in one out of every four children that watch a 3-D movie.
-There are some specific signs to look for during or after watching 3-D movies that could be due to underlying vision problems.
+There are some specific signs to look for during or after watching 3-D movies.
+If you or your child experiences them, you may catch an issue early on.

 Signs and Symptoms